vikashp27/Sketchbook/README.md

 ## Introduction

-Welcome to the 'Praveen's Sketch Book' frontend project, an Excalidraw clone where users can unleash their creativity on a digital canvas with a variety of drawing tools and features.
+Welcome to the 'Vikash's Sketch Book' frontend project, an Excalidraw clone where users can unleash their creativity on a digital canvas with a variety of drawing tools and features.

 ## Tech Stack